DPDK/dpdk/doc/guides/nics/fail_safe.rst

          --vdev 'net_failsafe0,mac=de:ad:be:ef:01:02,dev(84:00.0),dev(net_ring0)' \
          -b 84:00.0 -b 00:04.0 -- -i

-   If the sub-device ``84:00.0`` is not blacklisted, it will be probed by the EAL first.
+   If the sub-device ``84:00.0`` is not blocked, it will be probed by the EAL first.
 When the fail-safe then tries to initialize it the probe operation fails.

-   Note that PCI blacklist mode is the default PCI operating mode.
+   Note that PCI blocklist mode is the default PCI operating mode.

 #.
-Alternatively, it can be used alongside any other device in whitelist mode.
+Alternatively, it can be used alongside any other device in allow mode.

    .. code-block:: console

       ./<build_dir>/app/dpdk-testpmd -c 0xff -n 4 \
          --vdev 'net_failsafe0,mac=de:ad:be:ef:01:02,dev(84:00.0),dev(net_ring0)' \
-         -w 81:00.0 -- -i
+         -a 81:00.0 -- -i

 #.
 Start testpmd using a flexible device definition

    .. code-block:: console

-      ./<build_dir>/app/dpdk-testpmd -c 0xff -n 4 -w ff:ff.f \
+      ./<build_dir>/app/dpdk-testpmd -c 0xff -n 4 -a ff:ff.f \
          --vdev='net_failsafe0,exec(echo 84:00.0)' -- -i

 #.
 Start testpmd, automatically probing the device 84:00.0 and using it with